Anna-Jaison/Linkedin/README.md

 ## How do I get started on LinkedIn?

  ### Create your profile:
-  -Signing up and creating your profile is the best way to begin using LinkedIn.
+  - Signing up and creating your profile is the best way to begin using LinkedIn.
 A complete LinkedIn profile will summarize your professional experience to your connections, current and future employers, and recruiters.
 Through your profile, you can showcase your professional life, milestones, skills and interests.
    #### Signin
    - *Signin using with email*: To sign in using an email address, enter your email address and create a strong password.
 Then click “Sign Up” or “Create Account”.
 Alternatively, you can sign in using your Google account if you have one.

    ![image](https://github.com/Anna-Jaison/Linkedin/assets/119341571/8f222389-e630-45a8-9758-562df10ca80b)